-To heat a steel washer to the targeted temperature to enable adhesive curing; it will be part of an automated process for an automotive industry application
+Bonding with induction heated a steel washer to the target temperature to enabling adhesive curing; it will be part of an automated process for an automotive industry application

 Induction bonding enables rapid heating, can easily be integrated into the client's manufacturing process due to modest space requirements and delivers a highly repeatable process.

 Filter modules are assembled on the fixture with ring gasket.
 Pressure is applied to the modules, modules are rotated and induction heating is started.
 After 10-12 seconds, heating is halted and the modules are removed from the fixture.

 Heating to 500°F is accomplished through the use of the unique coil; molding is continuously processed at a rate over 20 feet per minute.

 Induction heating provides increased production speed, simpler tooling for customer, hands-free heating that involves no operator skill for manufacturing